andy5974/coaching14/README.md

 10. `git merge <branch name>`
 11. `git branch -d <branch name>` - - this is a change by Contributor 4
 # Code Contributors
-- <alias of jesstern, zirong, buckyatplay >
+- <alias of jesstern, zirong, buckyatplay,zirong2 >